RFOxbury/PhD_analysis/README.md

-# PhD_analysis
+# PhD analysis
-The code for statistical analysis for my PhD - sociophonetic analysis
+This repository contains the code for the statistical analysis for my PhD.

+## adolescent_data_task.csv

+The columns are as follows: